 During March 2012, the Corporation signed leasing and lending commitment letters with a Canadian Chartered bank for a new credit facility in the amount of \$10 million.
-Funding is expected to occur during the month of June 2012.
+Initial funding from the new credit facility occurred during the months of June and July 2012.

-The new financing arrangement includes \$4,000,000 of term debt that will be used to retire callable debt outstanding with the Corporation's current lender, being approximately \$3,116,708 at May 27, 2012, and will provide approximately \$883,292 in further working capital, before paying transaction costs.
+The new financing arrangement includes \$4,000,000 of term debt used in June 2012 to retire callable debt outstanding of approximately \$2,963,354, providing approximately \$1,036,646 in further working capital.
 A lease financing component is available for the acquisition of \$3,000,000 of capital expenditures.
+During June 2012, the Corporation received \$2,108,617 as proceeds from the \$3,000,000 lease facility.
+This served to reimburse the Corporation for purchases of various machinery and equipment acquired by the Corporation during the current fiscal year.
+A balance of \$891,383 from the \$3,000,000 lease facility remains available to the Corporation to finance future purchases of property and equipment.

-As well, a \$3,000,000 margin-based operating line of credit is available.
-This will be utilized to replace \$1,353,000 of existing letters of credit, and will also provide access to further operating line credit available to finance the Corporation's working capital requirements.
+As well, a \$3,000,000 margin-based, revolving operating line of credit is available.
+During July 2012, this has been partially utilized to secure \$1,353,000 of letters of credit, with the remainder available to finance the Corporation's working capital requirements.